roubahoumani4/ANATSCRAWLER/replit.md

 3. **Storage Layer**
    - Database interactions abstracted through a storage interface
-   - Currently using both Drizzle ORM for PostgreSQL and a memory-based storage for development
+   - Using MongoDB for all data storage

 ## Data Flow